 \section{WASP-14\MakeLowercase{b} SECONDARY ECLIPSES}

-Here, we discuss each observation in detail, particularly focusing on channel 1, due to the demanding analysis of that data set.
+Here, we discuss each channel's analysis and model selection in detail, particularly focusing on channel 1, due to the demanding analysis of that data set.
 In Subsection \ref{sec:ch1} we give our control plots, as an example of how we verify that our results are indeed the best solution for the particular data set.
-We present each channel separately and then a joint fit.
-We give our best model fits, with the particular ramp and intrapixel model used for each data set, corresponding eclipse depths and brightness temperatures and joint best-fit eclipse parameters.
-Figure\ \ref{fig:RawBinNorm} shows our best fit eclipse light curves.
-In Appendix we give parameters for the WASP-14 system, derived from this analysis and from the literature.
+We present each channel separately, followed by a joint fit to all data.
+Figure \ref{fig:RawBinNorm} shows our best-fit eclipse light curves.
+Figure \ref{fig:rms} shows how the rms of the residuals scales with bin size, a test of correlated noise.
+In the Appendix we summarize parameters for the WASP-14 system as derived from this analysis and found in the literature.

-\subsection{Channel 1 - 3.6 {\micron}}
+\subsection{Channel 1--3.6 {\micron}}

-The observation in channel 1 lasted 7.8 hours, during which a good amount of the system baseline was observed before and after the secondary eclipse event.
-Images that are taken at the start of the observation have larger pointing offset, due to the telescope settling prior to the eclipse observation.
-Discarding starting data in that case improves the fit.
-Some initial data points (\sim 36 minutes, 1100 of 13760 points) were therefore removed from the fitting procedure.
-In Figure\ \ref{fig:ch1-SDNR} we compare SDNR values for models with different ramps with and without exclusion of the initial data points.
+The channel-1 observation lasted 7.8 hr, giving ample baseline before and after the secondary eclipse.
+The telescope drifted at the start of the observation.
 Models with initial data points removed produce better fits with lower values for SDNR.
+We therefore ignored some initial data (\sim 36 minutes, 1100 of 13760 points).
+Figure \ref{fig:ch1-SDNR} compares SDNR values for models with different ramps and with and without exclusion of the initial data.

-Starting from the aperture size of 2.25 and continuing with an increment of 0.25-pixel, we tested all of the ramp models (linear, rising, exponential, sinusoidal, double exponential, logarithmic, etc.).
-Corresponding equations are listed in \citet{StevensonEtal2011apjHD149026b}.
+Starting from an aperture radius of 2.25 pixels and continuing in increments of 0.25 pixels, we tested all of the ramp models (linear, rising, exponential, sinusoidal, double exponential, logarithmic, etc.).
+Corresponding equations are listed in \citet{StevensonEtal2012apjHD149026b}.
 To determine the best solution we consider our best-fit criteria (see Section \ref{sec:LightCurves}) and study the correlation plots.
 Most of the models produced obvious bad fits, so minimizer and shorter MCMC runs eliminated them.
-The best aperture radius is 2.75 pixels (see Figure\ \ref{fig:ch1-SDNR}, bottom pannel).
+The best aperture radius is 2.75 pixels (see Figure \ref{fig:ch1-SDNR}, bottom panel).
 We tested the dependence of eclipse depth on aperture radius \citep{AndersonEtal010ApJ-WASP17b}.
-The trend in some events may indicate a slightly imperfect background removal (see Figure\ \ref{fig:ch1-depths}).
+The trend in some events may indicate a slightly imperfect background removal (see Figure \ref{fig:ch1-depths}).
 The effect is less than 1\math{\sigma} on the eclipse depth.